VaishnaviCoders/nexus/Issues.md

 4. How to determine ABC students Have 2 parent so which parent Should Get All Notification || At Student Onboarding or Provide Option To Student Set Primary Parent ?
 5. Right now, we don’t have a model that defines academic year ranges per class/section or grade.
 So when calculating working days, attendance, or anything date-based, the system doesn’t know:
 6. New User Sign_up Using Clerk => Database not updated with the user and user's organization
+7. Need To manage Guest User : Signin By Clerk but not added in any organization or have any role in`organization

+As a software engineer, I've always been passionate about building things that make people's lives easier.
+There's something incredibly rewarding about knowing that the code I write can help someone accomplish their daily tasks more efficiently.

 Website Pending